Talk to an Attorney About Your Depo-Provera Case — and See If You’re Entitled to Compensation

 • What exactly is the connection between birth control injections and meningioma, and where and when were research findings published?

 • How can I prove that Depo-Provera caused my brain tumor?
+Do I need to provide medical records?

 • How many Depo-Provera shots do I need to have received to be part of a lawsuit?